 Meric is a bright young slacker who goes to community college and works part-time at a supermarket.
 He doesn’t know what he wants to be, has no goals and no drive to achieve success.
 He is totally unprepared for the onset of ultra-powers.
 He has no desire to be an ultrahero.
 He is, in fact, afraid of doing so, for personal reasons.

 But Meric’s girlfriend Elise adores vigilante ultraheroes, and runs a popular blog about them.
 She can’t even imagine Meric having powers and not using them to become an ultrahero.
 And when he meets Marco, who is apparently a retired ultrahero and who offers to mentor him, it seems destiny is pushing him down a path he is reluctant to tread.
-Meric becoming Shadowjack is by no means a foregone conclusion, and how he gets there is a major part of his story.
+Meric becoming Warlock is by no means a foregone conclusion, and how he gets there is a major part of his story.

 Girl 7 is also a different take on being superhuman.
-Unlike Shadowjack, she is strongly driven to succeed at being an ultrahero.
+Unlike Warlock, she is strongly driven to succeed at being an ultrahero.
 Her powerset, which consists mostly of increased strength, speed and durability, is the most common one there is, but she is obsessed with pushing herself beyond her limitations.

 Her story, which is a bit more complicated than it appears, is told by an unlikely source: The Prowler, an ultracriminal with the power to become invisible.
 When he saves her life one night, she assumes he is an ultrahero, and their unlikely relationship begins.
 They both have secrets, and the more they learn about each other the more complicated things get, and the more inextricably linked they become.
 Ultimately they will be partners, but it won’t be easy getting there, and they’ll both go through some changes along the way.

 Dei Umbra is an entirely different kettle of fish.
 I intended it to be an homage to manga, and drew it in a manga style.
-It has a number of manga tropes, including teenage heroes with superhuman powers, and even a couple of instances of traditional fan service.
+It has a number of manga tropes, including teenage heroes with superhuman powers, and even a couple of minor instances of traditional fan service.